glotzerlab/rowan/README.md

 ### Requirements

-* Python >= 2.7
+* Python = 3.6
 * Numpy >= 1.7

 ## Testing

-The package is currently tested for python versions 2.7.x and 3.x on both \*nix and Mac OS X.
+The package is currently tested for python version 3.6 on Unix.
 Continuous integration testing is performed using CircleCI.

 To run the packaged unit tests, execute: